 - 1.a The nurse will demonstrate knowledge competency by successful completion of the APHON Pediatric Chemotherapy and Biotherapy Provider Course The Pediatric Chemotherapy and Biotherapy Curriculum.
-The RN will be termed a Pediatric Chemotherapy and Biotherapy Provider (APON, 2011). - 1.b The nurse will demonstrate continuing knowledge competency by: - Reviewing the APHON Biannual renewal updates provided by APHON - Maintaining his/her status as an APHON Pediatric Chemotherapy and Biotherapy Provider with renewal every 2 years by an online written exam - Participating in continuing education specific to care of a child or adolescent with cancer including administration of chemotherapy and biotherapy is recommended.
-This could include, but is not limited to, participation in oncology related in-services, workshops, conferences, committees and associations, completion of oncology certification or oncology related university credits, and completion of self learning projects such as oncology related self learning packages, and video or article reviews - 2.a The nurse will demonstrate initial clinical competency in administering chemotherapy by: - Successful completion of at least three supervised chemotherapy administrations, to a child, adolescent or adult.
-Clinical competency must be reflective of the level of care the nurse will provide at his/her institution (APPHON/ROHPPA, 2012), and local institutional policies. - The APPHON/ROHPPA Pediatric Chemotherapy Administration Clinical Competency Checklist will be used to assess initial chemotherapy/biotherapy administration competencies, as well as for annual recertification. - A nurse who will administer peripheral vesicants, either by IV infusion or IV push, must have an additional supervision of a peripherally administered vesicant.
+The RN will be termed a Pediatric Chemotherapy and Biotherapy Provider (APHON, 2011). - 1.b The nurse will demonstrate continuing knowledge competency by: - Reviewing the APHON Biannual renewal updates provided by APHON - Maintaining his/her status as an APHON Pediatric Chemotherapy and Biotherapy Provider with renewal every 2-3 years as required by APHON via an online written exam - Participating in continuing education specific to care of a child or adolescent with cancer including administration of chemotherapy and biotherapy is recommended.
+This could include, but is not limited to, participation in oncology related in-services, workshops, conferences, committees and associations, completion of oncology certification or oncology related university credits, and completion of self-learning projects such as oncology related self-learning packages, and video or article reviews - 2.a The nurse will demonstrate initial clinical competency in administering chemotherapy by: Successful demonstration of at least three supervised chemotherapy administrations, to a child, adolescent or adult.
+A Chemotherapy Administration refers to the whole process of providing chemotherapy to a patient.
+This includes: patient assessment, education, checking, administering, and safe handling of the agent as well as the ongoing monitoring of the patient while the medication is infusing. - Clinical competency must be reflective of the level of care the nurse will provide at his/her institution (APPHON/ROHPPA, 2012), and local institutional policies.
+The APPHON/ROHPPA Pediatric Chemotherapy Administration Clinical Competency Checklist must be completed in entirety to assess initial chemotherapy/biotherapy administration competencies.
+Additional learning opportunities may be required to meet all clinical competencies. - A nurse who will administer peripheral vesicants, either by IV infusion or IV push, must have an additional supervision of a peripherally administered vesicant.

-Supervision must be by a competent chemotherapy administration supervisor at the nurse's institution (or a designated provincial or intraprovincial supervisor).
+Supervision must be by a competent chemotherapy administration supervisor at the nurse's institution (or a designated provincial supervisor).
+A Competent chemotherapy administration supervisor is an RN who has completed the APHON Pediatric Chemotherapy Biotherapy Provider course, and has demonstrated current clinical and knowledge competency based on the APPHON/ROHPPA Pediatric Chemotherapy Administration Standards and Competencies for Practice and Education, and has at least 2 years of chemotherapy administration experience.
 Competency will be assessed using the APPHON/ROHPPA pediatric chemotherapy administration clinical competency checklist.